-- 6. Agendas and Related Materials; Public Records. - a.
+6. Agendas and Related Materials; Public Records.

+- Page 6 of 13 - a.
 Agendas of meetings and any other documents on file with the clerk of the policy body, when intended for distribution to all, or a majority of all, of the members of a policy body in connection with a matter anticipated for discussion or consideration at a public meeting shall be made available to the public.
-However, this disclosure need not include any material exempt from public disclosure under the California Public Records Act (Government Code Sections)

-6250, et seq.), including without limitation, Government Code Sections 6253.5, 6254, or 6254.7.

-- b.
-Records which are subject to disclosure under subsection (a) and which are intended for distribution to the policy body prior to commencement of a public meeting shall be made available for public inspection and copying upon request prior to commencement of such meeting, whether or not actually distributed to, or received by the policy body, at the time of the request. - c:-Records which are subject to disclosure under subsection (a) and which are distributed during a public meeting but prior to commencement of discussion on the records, shall be made available for public inspection prior to commencement of, and during, discussion of the records. - d.c.
-Records which are subject to disclosure under subsection (a) of this Section; and which are distributed during their discussion at a public meeting shall be made available for public inspection immediately or as soon thereafter as is practicable. - e.d.
+However, this disclosure need not include any material exempt from public disclosure under the California Public Records Act (Government Code Sections 6250, et seq.), including without limitation, Government Code Sections 6254, or 6254.7. - b.
+Records which are subject to disclosure under subsection (a) and which are intended for distribution to the policy body prior to commencement of a public meeting shall be made available for public inspection and copying upon request prior to commencement of such meeting, whether or not actually distributed to, or received by the policy body, at the time of the request. - c.
+Records which are subject to disclosure under subsection (a) of this Section; and which are distributed during their discussion at a public meeting shall be made available for public inspection immediately or as soon thereafter as is practicable. - d.
 A policy body may charge a duplication fee of one cent per page for a copy of a public record prepared for consideration at a public meeting.
-Neither this section nor the California Public Records Act (Government Code sections 6250, et seq.) shall be construed to limit or delay the public's right to inspect any record required to be disclosed by that Act, whether or not distributed to a policy body.

-7. Closed Sessions.
+Neither this section nor the California Public Records Act shall be construed to limit or delay the public's right to inspect any record required to be disclosed by that Act, whether or not distributed to a policy body. - 7.
+Closed Sessions.